Skip to main content

 Intermediate

 As you become more familiar with your personalized wellness protocol, it is beneficial to understand the specific entities and rules that govern the quality of your compounded therapies.
 The regulatory landscape for compounding in the United States is a dual system, with responsibilities shared between federal and state authorities.
-This layered approach provides a comprehensive quality control structure, ensuring that pharmacies adhere to stringent standards for safety and accuracy.
-The two primary entities involved are the U.S. (FDA) and the individual State Boards of Pharmacy.

-The Federal And State Partnership
+The Federal and State Partnership

 State Boards of Pharmacy have historically been the primary regulators of pharmacy practice, including traditional compounding.
 They license pharmacists and pharmacies and conduct inspections to ensure compliance with state laws and regulations.
-However, following a major public health crisis linked to a in 2012, Congress passed the Drug Quality and Security Act (DQSA) in 2013.
-This act clarified and expanded the FDA’s authority over compounding, creating a clearer distinction between different types of compounding operations.
-The DQSA established two main categories of compounders: 503A facilities and 503B outsourcing facilities.
+However, following a major public health crisis linked to a compounding pharmacy in 2012, Congress passed the Drug Quality and Security Act (DQSA) in 2013.

-What Are 503A And 503B Facilities?
+What Are 503a and 503b Facilities?

 Understanding the difference between these two types of facilities is key to understanding the regulatory environment.
 Your prescription for Testosterone Cypionate, Gonadorelin, or a specific peptide blend will likely be filled by one of these two types of pharmacies.